petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 ## But what about reusability?

+Before we talk about reusability we should talk a little about product management.
+What sort of "products" come from a research project, and what sorts of needs are they supposed to serve?

+Of course there's the article itself, which may provide some formula to make predictions about the world, e.g.,

+$$
+F = ma.
+$$

+Let's write some out in the form of so-called "user stories," which are meant to help refocus us from _outputs_ towards _outcomes_.

 I actually used this dataset in a later paper validating some CFD simulations, the repo for which is
 [also on GitHub](https://github.com/petebachant/CFT-wake-modeling-paper).